Radon transformation on reductive symmetric spaces: support theorems: Support theorems

 Suppose $X$ is a Riemannian symmetric space.
 A horosphere in $X$ is a closed submanifold of $X$ by Proposition \ref{RadTrans prop N_P cdot xi_Q closed submanifold}.
 Therefore the Riemannian structure on $X$ induces a Riemannian structure and thus a measure on every horosphere.
 Let $\Rt$ be the transform mapping a function $\phi\in\RDs(X)$ to the function on the set $\Hor(X)$ of horospheres in $X$

 In this case $\Hor(X)$ is in bijection with $\Xi_{P_{0}}$ where $P_{0}$ is a minimal parabolic subgroup of the identity component $G$ of the isometry group of $X$.
 In this way $\Hor(X)$ can be given the structure of a $G$-manifold.
 Let $x\in X$.
-Using the Iwasawa decomposition for $G$, it is easily seen that the stabilizer $G_{x}$ of $x$ in $G$ (i.e., the isotropy group of $G$ at $x$) acts transitively on the set of horospheres containing $x$.
+The stabilizer $G_{x}$ of $x$ in $G$ (i.e., the isotropy group of $G$ at $x$) acts transitively on the set of horospheres containing $x$.
 Therefore this set carries a unique normalized $G_{x}$-invariant measure $d\xi$.
 The dual transform of $\Rt$ is the transform $\dRt$ mapping a function $\psi\in\Es(X)$ to

 The Radon transform $\Rt$ is defined on $\Vs(X)$ to be the transpose of $\dRt$.
 Let $d(\cdot,\cdot)$ be the distance-function on $X$.
 For $x\in X$ and $R\geq0$ we define $\beta_{R}(x)=\{\xi\in\Hor(X): d(\xi,x)\leq R\}$ and $B_{R}(x)=\{x'\in X:d(x',x)\leq R\}$.